ad-si/adriansieber-com/posts/2018-11-01_introduction_to_purescript_for_haskell_developers/main.md

 - `head`, `tail`, … safe per default
 - More explicit:
   - "X has unspecified imports, consider using the explicit form"
-  - Type-classes must be imported explicitly
+  - Type-classes must explicitly be imported with the `class` keyword
     ```purescript
     import A (class B)
     ```